 Windows, external doors and joinery

 Repair category 1

 Notes Where opened, the windows and doors appear to function satisfactorily.
 Double glazed windows often require renewal when the seals fail causing misting to develop between the panes.
 This is often difficult/impossible to see in its early stages and in some weather/lighting conditions.

 External decorations

 Repair category 1

-Notes No undue weathering or deterioration is apparent.
-Regular repainting is essential to maintain the integrity of the timbers.
+Notes Regular repainting is essential to maintain the integrity of the timbers.

 Conservatories/porches

 Repair category 1

-Notes N/A
+Notes There are no obvious significant defects.

 Communal areas

 Repair category -

 Notes N/A